jesse-chen-yuki/COEBadmontonReserve/README.md

 # TODO
+ add logging feature
  add unit testing stuff
-need to resolve uncomplete order after submission look for error as the cart becomes unavailable and cancel the unavailable item resolve access to checkout too soon before complete session
+ log the output for analysis
+ branch, adding other rec centers change in strategy: book 2 only, wait for 20 min for second round manual

 add choice of facilities (TCRC, Commonwealth, Meadows) to make reservations add logging feature

 Edit and TODO History

+2020-10-12

+# examine booking issue conditions each time to check for resubmission. -- Done need testing
+# need to resolve incomplete order after submission -- Done need testing
+# look for error as the cart becomes unavailable and cancel the unavailable item -- Done need testing

 2020-10-06
-examine booking issue conditions each time to check for resubmission.-- done. need test waited too long, too many attempts after list not fulfillables -- done, need more test set up if statement when available session less than minimum of session requested -- done, need more test
+examine booking issue conditions each time to check for resubmission.-- done. need test waited too long, too many attempts after list not able to complete -- done, need more test set up if statement when available session less than minimum of session requested -- done, need more test

 2020-09-28
-early login before start time -- REJECT due to slower process find book element into wait for element to exist. -- REJECT due to logical order change bookonesession to have precise session booking instead of iteration. -- DONE implement list of session to be booked in priority order or reverse order -- DONE by list pop
+early login before start time -- REJECT due to slower process find book element into wait for element to exist. -- REJECT due to logical order change book_one_session to have precise session booking instead of iteration. -- DONE implement list of session to be booked in priority order or reverse order -- DONE by list pop